Updated on 11/15/2020

 - Gardening promotes a sense of responsibility

-When you are on the hook for making sure another living thing can develop and flourish over time, it helps promote a feeling of appreciation, ownership.
+When you are on the hook for making sure another living thing can develop and flourish over time, you take on a greater sense of responsibility.
+Caring for another living thing helps promote a feeling of appreciation and ownership, but also increases compassion.

 - There are opportunities to vent anger and aggression

-Release your frustrations when weeding, chopping down a bush, and cutting unwieldy plants.
-Gardening also provides a great analogy to emotions, if you don’t take the time to tend to them, cut back the unruly ones, a garden can be overtaken, just like your emotional well-being.
+Gardening can help release frustrations when weeding, chopping down a bush, and cutting unwieldy plants.
+Gardening also provides a great analogy to emotions, if you don’t take the time to tend to them, and cut back the unruly ones, a garden can be overtaken, just like your emotional well-being.

 - It is easy to do

-When you gaze at a friends beautiful flowers or an impressive indoor orchid, the idea of keeping plants may seem intimidating.
+When you gaze at a friend’s beautiful flowers or an impressive indoor orchid, the idea of keeping plants may seem intimidating.
 The key is to start small with just a few pots or one hanging basket.
-Opt for plant life that is easy to maintain rather than no plant life
+Opt for plant life that is easy to maintain rather than no plant life.
+If you have absolutely no desire to garden or keep plants in your house, you can still practice plant therapy by spending more time in nature.
+The simple act of going for a walk in the park or sitting under a tree can positively impact our mental health.

-The hardest part about exploring plant therapy is actually starting, but fortunately, tending to plant life is affordable and simple to start.
+The hardest part about exploring plant therapy is actually starting, but fortunately, tending to plant life is affordable and easy!
+You might even find a handful of houseplant options at your local supermarket.

 The Future of Horticultural Therapy

-The interest in gardening and plants continues to grow rapidly as there is more recognition of the health benefits of being in and around nature.
+The interest in gardening and plants continues to increase with the growing recognition of the health benefits that accompany being in and around nature.
 This is an impressive leap forward from the origins of plant therapy, which was initially used following the first World War.
-It was leveraged as a treatment for veterans experiencing PTSD and then later was added as a therapy program at the Institute for Rehabilitation Medicine and has been used ever since.
+At first, plant therapy was used as a treatment for veterans experiencing PTSD and later was added as a therapy program at the Institute for Rehabilitation Medicine and has been used ever since.

-Today, the American Horticultural Therapy Association carries the torch forward, with the rallying cry that a person’s quality of life is directly related to their relationship with plants.
+Today, the American Horticultural Therapy Association carries the torch forward, with the rallying cry that a person’s quality of life and the strength of their mental health is directly related to their relationship with nature and plants.
 Their work serves as the foundation for many current plant-based therapy programs, and provides simple ways to incorporate plant life in a person’s day-to-day activities.

 If you are interested in reaping the benefits of gardening and tending to plants, there are some simple ways to get started right away.
 Taking the leap with a plant or flower that is easy to take care of can help open the door to being around more shades of green — and just looking at plants can help reduce anxiety and have a calming effect.
 Buying a plant is a small, affordable act that can have a positive impact on improving overall mental health with the added bonus of brightening up your home.
 Now get planting!